 We designed the platform to help users focus on their role and get relevant information.

-- Legal Channel provides all important legal or accounting documents in an orderly fashion and with explanations to the client.
+- Legal Channel.
+Provides all important legal or accounting documents in an orderly fashion and with explanations to the client.

 Information overload.
-People only get relevant information.
+With SR, people only get relevant information.

 There are three types of cards: